sagemath/trac_to_gh/Issue 9127.md

 }
 ```

-Changing assignee from drkirkby to cremona.
+Changing assignee from drkirkby to @JohnCremona.